 Sustainability is defined by the United Nations as 'meeting the needs of the present without compromising the ability of future generations to meet their own needs'.
 It is the process of ensuring the wise use and management of all resources within a framework which balances the best outcomes for the community, the environment, and the economy, both now and in the future.
-While 'sustainability' seeks to maintain the current health and function of our environment to ensure no net loss for future generations, Council, will look beyond this goal and work to continually improve outcomes for our community and environment, and they and equitable future for the Shoalhaven.
+While 'sustainability seeks to maintain the current health and function of our environment to ensure no net loss for future generations, Council, will Jook beyond this goal and work to continually improve outcomes for our community and environment, to achieve a healthy, safe, and equitable future for the Shoalhaven.